nikovert/personal_website/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
 I am a Career Development Fellow in Artificial Intelligence at St Hugh's College and a member of the Oxford Control & Verification group within the Department of Computer Science, University of Oxford.
-My work focuses on certified Learning, and learning for verification.
+My work focuses on certified learning, and learning for verification.

 I earned my Bachelor's degree in Electrical Engineering from ETH Zurich in 2019.
 Following this, I worked at NASA's Jet Propulsion Laboratory on the Mars 2020 rover mission.
 In 2024, I completed my DPhil at Oxford's Department of Engineering Science.